Bank MRI Radiographer by Spire Healthcare Ltd

 Who we're looking for

-- You will hold a Diploma or Degree in Radiography and be registered with the HCPC.
+- You will hold a Diploma or Degree in Radiography and be registered with the HCPC .
+We will consider applications from both experienced and newly qualified candidates.

 - You will need to possess strong communication skills and have a good standard of IT.